Inmate Apology Bank

 Will the inmate know that I read the apology letter?

-The only way an inmate would know if you read the apology letter is if you instructed our office to notify that inmate.
-If you would wish to have any additional contact with the inmate through correspondence, you can be referred to the Victim Offender Dialogue Program
+The only way an inmate would know if you read the apology letter is if you instructed OVA to notify that inmate.
+If you would wish to have any additional contact with the inmate through correspondence, you may be referred to the Victim Offender Dialogue Program

 How do victims of state inmates register to indicate their interest in receiving an apology letter?

-Victims can register with the Office of Victims can register with the Office of Victim Advocate (OVA) to be notified if an apology letter is submitted by their offender.
-They can contact OVA at 1.800.
-563.6399 or firstname.lastname@example.org
+Victims may register with OVA to be notified if an apology letter is submitted by their perpetrator.
+They may contact OVA at 1.800.563.6399 or email@example.com

-OVA will not forward an apology letter to a victim unless we are 100% certain that they wish to receive one.
+OVA will not forward an apology letter to a victim unless staff is 100% certain they wish to receive one.